dan101201/Cyberpunk2020/README.md

-# Cyberpunk2020CC
+# Cyberpunk2020

-A character and npc creator/manager for the pen and paper rpg Cyberpunk 2020.
+This is a library that is meant to create and manage characters and everything about those characters.
+This is still work in progress.